 How to Optimize PR Coverage

 You’ve just posted, interviewed, or featured an article on a news site or published in an industry.
 Your next step is to use that exposure by reusing content and posting to multiple channels.
 Here are eight basic techniques for optimizing RP coverage and sharing it.
-Your media page is your highlight – you’ll want to find links and logos of different media outlets quickly.
+Your media page is your highlight – you’ll want to quickly find links and logos of different media outlets.
 Use excerpts from your company’s biography or show important pieces prominently on your website.